tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 ### Adventurer

+#### Anklets of Adumbration

+_Recharge 11+:_ This jangling ankle jewelry goes quiet when you need to sneak about.
+Use the rogue’s shadow walk power and treat the MD attack of that power as if you hit.

+**Quirk:** Dislikes shoes.

+---

 #### Boots of Convenience

 _Recharge 11+:_ When you’re not engaged, you may choose to temporarily be nearby or far away when targets are chosen for an attack, regardless of your actual physical position on the battlefield.
 So, you can be nearby the cleric when she casts heal, but then snap back to far away when the evil spellcaster fireballs the area.
 Quirk: Whenever you visit a tavern or other gathering-place, you attract a retinue of sycophants and ne’er-do-wells who vanish whenever you might ask them a favor.